 Working as a company with a professional ethos, you will receive teaching in a broad range of specialist units that make up the Level 3 Extended Diploma, examples of units studied are Dance Performance, Singing Skills for Actors and Dancers and Contemporary Theatre Performance.
 You will acquire a variety of techniques that will challenge and enable you to develop your own style in preparation for higher education and a career within the industry.

-Equipment: Students are required to wear Nescot performing arts standard uniform which includes black t-shirt and joggers/leggings.
-The fee for this uniform is approximately £40 and can be ordered at Nescot during enrolment.
+Equipment: Students are required to wear Nescot performing arts standard uniform which includes black t-shirt and sweatshirt.
+The fee for this uniform is approximately £27.50 and can be ordered at Nescot during enrolment.
 Students will also need a textbook, ballet and tap shoes - approximately £53.

-Visits: Enrichment visits will be arranged throughout the programme and will cost in total for the year between £50 - £100.
+Visits: Enrichment visits will be arranged throughout the programme and will cost in total for the year approximately £80.

 You may want to progress to higher education in a specialist BA (Hons) or a Higher National programme in Performing Arts at Nescot or in a University or College of Higher Education.
 Alternatively you may progress into jobs in the Performing Arts in areas such as undertaking session work for musicians, band work, dancing contracts on cruise ships and in clubs, entertainment staff at holiday camps, front of house, box office and marketing work in local theatres.

 Potential career routes in the Performing Arts industry:

 This Nescot College website describes the facilities and courses which the College intends to offer during the academic year commencing Autumn 2022.
 The web pages are prepared in advance of the academic year to which they relate and every effort has been made to ensure that the information contained in these pages is helpful, fair and accurate at the time of printing.
 However, this information is subject to change over time.